Bearer/bearer/docs/quickstart.md

 The security report is an easily digestible view of the security problems detected by Bearer.
 A report is made up of:

 - The list of [rules](/reference/rules/) run against your code.
-- Each detected failure, containing the file location and lines that triggered the rules failure.
+- Each detected finding, containing the file location and lines that triggered the rules finding.
-- A stat section with a summary of rules checks, failures and warnings.
+- A stat section with a summary of rules checks, findings and warnings.

-The [Bear Publishing](https://github.com/Bearer/bear-publishing) example application will trigger rule failures and output a full report.
-Here's a section of the output containing a failure snippet and the final summary:
+The [Bear Publishing](https://github.com/Bearer/bear-publishing) example application will trigger rule findings and output a full report.
+Here's a section of the output containing a finding snippet and the final summary:

 ```text
 CRITICAL: Only communicate using SFTP connections.